 Julia Hallissey Horner (she/her) was raised in Cleveland, Ohio and lives now in New York City.
 She attended the Ailey/Fordham BFA Program where she graduated with a double major in Dance and Women/Gender Studies.
 While at the Ailey School, Julia performed works by Alvin Ailey, Hope Boykin, Sasha Soreff, Andre Tyson, Steffanie Batten Bland, Claudia Schreier, Rena Butler, Jae Man Joo, and Christopher Huggins.
 Working as a freelance dancer, she has performed various pieces and full length shows with Mook Dance Company & Antonio Brown Dance across New York State and New Jersey.
 Julia has worked extensively with JUNTOS Collective, a dance non-profit, working as a dance performer, dance educator, and currently as the Communications Director, traveling in New York, San Francisco, Boston, Mexico, Nicaragua, Guatemala, and Colombia.
 Through JUNTOS she has studied and performed many styles of dance including Salsa, Bachata, Cumbia, as well as Mexican and Nicaraguan Folkloric styles.
-Julia is now studying at Union Theological Seminary for her Masters of Divinity while she dances at Hudson Ballet Theatre for her first season.
+Julia also has her Masters of Divinity from Union Theological Seminary.

 Juliet Mazzola is originally from Bennington, Vermont, where she began her ballet training at the Berkshire Dance Theater.
 She has spent summers studying at the Boston Ballet School, Central Pennsylvania Youth Ballet, The Joffrey Ballet School, Colorado Ballet, and BalletX.
 She also spent a year as a Trainee at the Joffrey Ballet School in New York City.
 In 2018, Juliet graduated from The Conservatory of Dance at SUNY Purchase College with a BFA in Dance and a Concentration in Ballet.
 While studying at Purchase she spent a semester abroad at the Hong Kong Academy for Performing Arts.
 She has performed many works by various renowned artists including George Balanchine, Gerald Arpino, Silas Farley, Stephen Pier, Michelle Thompson Ulerich, Bettijane Sills, Iratxe Ansa and Taryn Russell.
 Juliet began her professional career in 2018 as a Company Artist with Ballet Hartford.
 For the 2019 season Juliet and seven other professional dancers co-founded and co-directed their own company, New England Ballet Collective, where she was Company Artist and President.
 Juliet is currently a Company Artist with Hudson Ballet Theatre.

-Sarah Danelle Roberts, born and raised in Tallahassee, Florida, began her dance training at the Sharon Davis School of Dance.
-Roberts performed with The Tallahassee Ballet Company from age nine until 2012.
+Sarah Danelle Swenson, born and raised in Tallahassee, Florida, began her dance training at the Sharon Davis School of Dance.
+Sarah performed with The Tallahassee Ballet Company from age nine until 2012.
 She then moved to New York, where she graduated from The Alvin Ailey Dance School's Certificate program in 2015.
 She has performed numerous works by choreographers including Matthew Rushing, Ray Merced, Amy Halland, Pedro Ruiz.
-Roberts was a featured dancer in Deep Love Opera, a Broadway show in the 2015 New York Musical Festival.
+Sarah was a featured dancer in Deep Love Opera, a Broadway show in the 2015 New York Musical Festival.
 Roberts danced with Mook Dance Company from 2017-2019.
-This is Roberts’ 4th season with Hudson Ballet.

 Board of Directors